ProgrammingHero1/healthcare-related-website/task_description.md

 3. After reloading the page on a private route, the user should not be redirected to the login page.
 4. Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional
 5. Use Context API
-6. Clean and organized Code
+6. Clean and organized Code.
+Organize components and add comments when needed
-7. Organize components and add comments when needed
+7. Display some error when user email address or password don't match.

 ### Optional: